 Notes: Results of multivariate multiple regression. b = regression coefficient, p = significance level.
 Small countries - Cyprus, Malta, Estonia and Luxembourg - are not included.
 France is also omitted as a reference country, to avoid multicollinearity in tests of the multivariate regression.
 Coefficients for the 23 countries of residence are not presented here.
-The sintax for multivariate regression in STATA17 is: mvreg yl y2 y3 y4 y5=i.x1 i.x2 x3 x4 i.x5 x6 x7 x8 i.x9 x10 x11 i.x12 [aweight=w23].
+The sintax for multivariate regression in STATA17 is: mvreg y1 y2 y3 y4 y5=i.x1 i.x2 x3 x4 i.x5 x6 x7 x8 i.x9 x10 x11 i.x12 [aweight=w23].
 The significance for dependent and independent variables is given in the table and the letter i marks categorical variables. x12 is for country as categorical variable (see Table 3). w23 is the weighting variable as provided in the public data file of Eurobarometer.
 Country happiness is tested by a question on the agreement with the statement 'You are happy living in ... (reference country)'.
 The answers for all the dependent variables are recorded by direct scaling: 1 fully disagree ...
-4 fully agree, with the positive statement for all the 5 SWB components. \ Dummy variable.
+4 fully agree, with the positive statement for all the 5 SWB components.
+Dummy variable.
 Shadow marks the positive regression coefficients that are significant for p<=0.001.
 Negative regression coefficients for p<=0.001 are in bold figures.
 Shadow and bold are used to make evident the probable relations of maximum intensity.
 N=23,577.
 R2 without migration experiences as predictors is slightly lower than for the full model, with .001 or .002.
 The reference category for migration abroad experience, for example, is the category of non-migrants, as specified in the table.
 Education and subjective social class could be endogeneous variables, affected by SWB and migration experience abroad, which is why we ran the same model without the referred variables.
 R2 modifications are very small, only to the third decimal of R2.
-One can infer by this sensitivity analysis that the models are not affected by endogeneity.
+One can infer by this sensitivity analysis that the model is quite stable, not so much affected by small changes in the equation.
+Practically, the coefficients in the regression models without education and subjective s